China accuses US of cyberattacks and cyberespionage

 US government recovers $30M from Axie Infinity hack

-Crypto analytics firm Chainalysis announced Thursday it helped the U.S. government recover about $30 million stolen from Axie Infinity earlier this year.
-In a blog post, Chainalysis’ Erin Plante said law enforcement officials were able to recover the funds, which were stolen by North Korea’s Lazarus Group, a hacking entity tied to multiple crypto thefts over recent years.
+Chainalysis announced on Thursday that it helped the U.S. government recover about $30 million stolen from Axie Infinity earlier this year.
+In a blog post, Chainalysis’ Erin Plante said officials recovered the funds, which were allegedly stolen by North Korea’s Lazarus Group.
 Plante said, “this marks the first time ever that cryptocurrency stolen by a North Korean hacking group has been seized, and we’re confident it won’t be the last.”
 Hackers stole over $600 million from Axie this past spring, laundering many of the proceeds through privacy mixer Tornado Cash.
 The U.S. Treasury Department later sanctioned Tornado Cash for facilitating money laundering.

 (Coinbase)